turingschool/md_launch_curriculum/Mod1/Lessons/Week4/UnitTestingI.md

 ![Add a project reference](/Mod1/Images/Week4/AddProjectReference2.png)

-Once this refernce is added, you should see the red squiggles under `User` dissapear - our Test project now knows about any * public * class that exists in the IntroToTesting project.
+Once this reference is added, you should see the red squiggles under `User` disappear - our Test project now knows about any * public * class that exists in the IntroToTesting project.
 <!-- I am sort of excited about havign students use Visual Studio which seems to reduce some unnecessary headaches by incorporting more GUI-type functionality and not having do deal with a lot of filepathing/exports/etc. -->

 ### Test Syntax